Fraud Prevention Tips

 Capitals and Symbols

 Include numbers, capital letters and symbols.
-Consider using a $ instead of an S or a 1 instead of an L, or including an & or % – but note that $1ngle is NOT a good password.
-Password thieves are onto this.
-But Mf$1avng (short for “My friend Sam is a very nice guy) is an excellent password.
+Remember that $1ngle is NOT a good password.
+But Mf$1avng (short for “My friend Sam is a very nice guy”) is an excellent password.

 Don’t use dictionary words.
 If it’s in the dictionary, there is a chance someone will guess it.
 There’s even software that criminals use that can guess words used in dictionaries.